How ProScore Works

 Which trades require specific licenses?

 Electricians require ESA/ECRA licensing.
 HVAC technicians and gas fitters require TSSA certification.
 Home builders require HCRA licensing.
-For trades without mandatory provincial licensing, we verify WSIB registration, Skilled Trades Ontario status, and BBB standing.
+For trades without mandatory provincial licensing, we check WSIB registration, Skilled Trades Ontario status, and BBB standing against publicly available records.

 How is ProScore different from other review sites?

 Other platforms show their own ratings.
-ProScore aggregates 15+ verified data sources, verifies government credentials directly, and applies AI sentiment analysis.
-No other platform in Canada combines all three.
+ProScore aggregates publicly available data from multiple verified sources, cross-references government credential databases, and applies AI sentiment analysis.
+No other platform in Canada combines these capabilities.

 See the ProScore in Action